jackbloo/myRep-exam/README.md

 1. Map used is free, to use the google one need api key
 2. For further development, barcode reader is available
 3. Note that internet, media, storage, camera, location permission should all be granted
+4. To check exifdata can go through this <a href="https://www.metadata2go.com/">website<a/> and upload the picture from this folder /storage/emulated/0/Download/example.jpg

 ## Build Process